Previous CURRENTS

 ‘Pleading the Belly’: Convict Transportation and Motherhood

-Teresa Foster, PhD student, Language, Literacy and Culture
+Teresa Foster, PhD candidate, Language, Literacy and Culture

 Leah’s Dybbuk: A Feminist Adaptation of a Classic Yiddish Play